gaomingzhao666/Spotify-Web-Player/README.md

     <img src="/screenshot/tablet/index.png">
 </p>

+> The image shown here is a index-page for tablet-size, [click here](https://github.com/gaomingzhao666/Spotify-Web-Player/tree/main/SCREENSHOT) to see more detailed screenshot for this application.

 A web music player UI/UX clone from Spotify Web Player AND data-source provided by NetEaseCloud Music

 <p align="right"> (<a href="#readme-top">back to top</a>)</p>